God's Great Plan For All Humanity

 The Ultimate Hope: God's Great Plan For All Humanity Revealed In the Accurately Translated Bible

 An adaptation from the book Hell Is A Mistranslation by John Lilley

-I recommend you watch the video below, it will help you understand this excerpt. – John Lilley
+I recommend you watch the videos below, they will help you understand this concept. – John Lilley